 - Groceries – depending on your living situation, groceries are an essential service that take a chunk out of your weekly budget.
 After all, you need brain food to help you study!

 - University amenities – every semester you will likely have to pay student amenity fees to help with the running and upkeep of the university.
 This includes non-university services such as sports, as well as classroom essentials such as furniture, stationery, and even tissues.
 Generally, amenity fees range from $100 to $300 per semester, but will vary from university to university.
 Known generally as Student Services and Amenities Fees (SSAF), some of these fees are able to be deferred similarly to HECS, although it’s best to ask your university.

 - On-campus living – student living is generally an expensive option compared to regular accommodation.
-It can cost anywhere from $450 to $700 per week on average, however the added convenience of no transport costs can be a big incentive for some people.
+The costs can vary, however the added convenience of no transport costs can be a big incentive for some people.
 Additionally, some universities offer ‘colleges’, which allows for a larger social aspect too.

 - Printing costs – although less common nowadays, some universities charge students for printing.
 While a minimal cost, it’s important to keep in mind if you’re on a tight budget and need to submit a physical copy of your assignment.

 - Sport and societies – sporting teams and societies are the lifeblood of university culture, though they often come at a price.
 For more information on pricing, be sure to check out your university’s sports and societies pages.

 If you’re looking to save a few extra dollars while at uni, check out our guide on the apps you need for student life.